ninarao/webvtt_metadata/README.md

 # webvtt_metadata
 Python program that writes metadata to WebVTT files according to the [FADGI Guidelines for Embedding Metadata in WebVTT Files (Version 0.1)](https://www.digitizationguidelines.gov/guidelines/FADGI_WebVTT_embed_guidelines_v0.1_2024-04-18.pdf), using a csv template file, header data from an associated parent file, and/or a default metadata set.
 The script does not overwrite the input WebVTT files; output is written to a new folder that is created inside the input folder.

+## Update
+The script now also works with plain text (.txt) files.
+It will apply FADGI metadata in the same way as for WebVTT files, with these exceptions:
+- instead of finding existing header data by searching for the first timecode cue, it searches .txt files for the "Type" element
+- if a header is found, it counts header length as the number of lines from the file start to second blank line (if it exists, or first blank if not)
+- if the existing header has a "Type" value of "caption", the script changes this to "transcript" if emorydefault is selected or to "" if not

 ## Usage
-The only required input is the path to the folder of input WebVTT files:
+The only required input is the path to the folder of input files:

 ```webvtt_metadata.py [path/to/inputfolder]```